TarunVavadiya/Word_Bucket/README.md

 # Word_Bucket
 It is an user friendly Social-Media Application which is used to make connections all over the world.
+It can provide Chat boxes to chat with each others.
+It provides safety with user account like no can see your profile without following.

 #1 - First Page